-Grants are often awarded with an explicit or implicit requirement to conduct advocacy research, and thus to do research that is unscientific.
-If you obtain funding, you may lose freedom on what to study and how to do so.
-Most important, grants are likely to distract researchers from what they consider the most important problems that they could address.
+Grants are often awarded with an explicit or implicit requirement to conduct advocacy research; thus, to abandon a scientific approach.
+Funding obtained in this manner can restrict a researcher's freedom on the topic and methodology of a study.
+Most importantly, grants are likely to distract researchers from what they consider the most important problems that they could address.